E-commerce in Italy

 Product requirements

-Investigate whether your product meets Italian product (in Dutch).
-In most cases, EU product apply.
-But Italy also has special rules and regulations for certain products.
+Do your products meet EU product ?
+Then you may sell these products in Italy.
+But do chek if Italy has extra rules and regulations for certain products.
 Food products, for instance, are subject to specific labelling and packaging requirements.
+When you sell products in Europe you must make sure they are safe for .

 Customer needs

-Bos illustrates: “Most of our customers are in the north.
-Delivery in the larger cities is easier than in the southern tip of Italy, for example.
-It is also worth considering whether you want to reach customers in Sicily and Sardinia.
-If you do not deliver to the islands, state this clearly on your website.
-You should always be open and transparent.”
+Bos explains: ‘Most customers are in the north.
+Delivery to large cities is easier than to the southern tip of Italy.
+Also consider whether you want to reach customers in Sicily and Sardinia.
+If not, state this clearly on your website.
+Be open in your communication.’

 Market approach